 Q: What is AWS Transfer Family?

-A: The AWS Transfer Family is the aggregated name of AWS Transfer for SFTP, AWS Transfer for FTPS, and AWS Transfer for FTP.
-The AWS Transfer Family offers fully managed support for the transfer of files over SFTP, FTPS, and FTP directly into and out of Amazon S3.
-You can seamlessly migrate your file transfer workflows by maintaining existing client-side configurations for authentication, access, and firewalls — so nothing changes for your customers, partners, and internal teams, or their applications.
+A: The AWS Transfer Family offers fully managed support for the transfer of files over SFTP, FTPS, and FTP directly into and out of Amazon S3 or Amazon EFS.
+You can seamlessly migrate, automate, and monitor your file transfer workflows by maintaining existing client-side configurations for authentication, access, and firewalls — so nothing changes for your customers, partners, and internal teams, or their applications.

 Q: What is SFTP?